davidcarboni/data-bear/README.md

 ### Cell range

 You'll also need the range of cells you'd like to serve.
 The range is `worksheet name`!`top-left`:`bottom right`, for example, `Sheet1!a1:c3` would serve rows 1-3 from columns a-c from a worksheet named "Sheet1".
+You can also use `Sheet1!a:c` if you don't have a fixed number of rows, providing the first row in the spreadsheet contains your headers

 ## Data format